OpShin/opshin/ARCHITECTURE.md

 - `int(...)` does not automatically trim preceding and trailing space characters. `int("  123  ")` will fail.
 - `bytes.fromhex(...)` does not automatically remove space characters. `bytes.fromhex("00 11\t")` will fail.
 - `pow(x, y)` and `x ** y` do not work and fail when `y` is negative (floats are not supported in opshin)

+### Constant folding

+Constant folding deliberately uses CPython to evaluate constants in source code.
+This may result in terms that would fail to compile or execute without constant folding not fail.
+While this technically results in a compiler flag causing a difference in behavior of a contract, this is not considered a bug.

 ## Architecture